 St Peter’s Pool

 We went there after breakfast, so got there at around 11 am.
 We found a little shadow on the right side above the rocks.
 Sunscreen first and then went to the water.
-For starter, we jumped from a lower point on the right side.
-You can avoid jumping if you are afraid of heights, the water is accessible by ladder on the lower part.
+For a starter, we jumped from a lower point on the right side.
+You can avoid jumping if you are afraid of heights, the water is accessible by a ladder on the lower part.

-First I wasn’t brave enough to jump from the highest part, so I tried to improve my jumping technique.
+First, I wasn’t brave enough to jump from the highest part, so I tried to improve my jumping technique.
 Hahaha, didn’t get better.
 I went to the highest edge aaaaaand I jumped 🙂 I have to admit, I was standing there 2 minutes before it, but finally I jumped and it was goooood.
 Try it, don’t be afraid, it’s just a jump 😉

 Around noon an old man and his dog appeared, the man carried the cute dog.
 I added funnily, maybe they will jump together hahaha.
 And they did!!!
 The dog ran to the other side of the pool and they jumped at the same time, looked very professional.
 My boyfriend’s friend was also there 2 years ago and mentioned an old guy with his dog jumping into the water.
-We were like Whaaaaat?
+We were like: Whaaaaat?
 I wish you luck to meet them.
 I investigated a bit (relax I’m not a stalker), I found out that the Jack Russell terrier’s name is Titti and she is obsessed with jumping.
 Watch the video about the owner and Titti.